lyubomyr-shaydariv/unsocial/README.md

 This is a set of CSS stylesheets for those who want:

-* to keep muted in the web.
+* to keep muted in the web;
+* to see square, not round, avatars.

 ## How do I use it?